selfhosting-tools/nsd-docker/README.md

 **Ensure mount points match UID/GID (991 by default) used by nsd.**

-`/etc/nsd` can be mounted read-only after the first run.
+`/etc/nsd` should be mounted read-only.
 `/zones` can be mounted read-only if helper scripts (e.g. for dnssec) are not used.
+`/keys` should be mounted read-only if keygen helper script is not used.

 #### Configuration example